-The bug bounty program will develop in iterations towards the launch of MCD where:
+The smart contracts bug bounty program will develop in iterations towards the launch of Multi-Collateral Dai (MCD) where:

 The program is planned to be a long-running program that will continue indefinitely after launch of MCD.

 The scope is initially a selection of the core smart contracts of MCD as deployed on Ethereum Kovan/Görli testnets, while more contracts will be added towards MCD launch.